ZachYarbrough/portfolio/posts/why-blog.md

 ### Technical Deep Dives
 I say 'deep dive' very loosely here, I plan on writing posts about technologies and concepts that I want to learn more in depth.

-### (Not So) Technical Deep Dives
-Even though posts will be technical for the most part, I still want to use this platform to take time and go down random rabbit holes I find interesting and write about them.
-Again, this blog is meant to be a fun hobby, anything could ultimately become a post if I have enough interest in the topic.
-(I have been reading a lot about [The Condor Cluster](https://phys.org/news/2010-12-air-playstation-3s-supercomputer.html) recently which could be a good first topic)

 ### Project Reviews
 After finishing a project, I think it is beneficial to take a step back and reflect on successes and lessons learned.
 I want to write reviews or retrospectives for my projects so I can condense my takeaways in a digestible way.